 21. Common area electricity consumption – is exclusively calculated to the customers who live in apartment buildings for electricity consumed for lighting of entrances, accesses, operation of elevators, etc.

-22. Fixed portion of the fee for use of distribution capacity – amount calculated to the customers at low voltage level (households…) and it refers to the costs of maintenance of distribution network (entire low voltage infrastructure including the meter of a customer).
+22. Fixed portion of the fee for use of network capacity – amount calculated to the customers at low voltage level (households…) and it refers to the costs of maintenance of distribution network (entire low voltage infrastructure including the meter of a customer).
 Amount under item 22 is fixed, i.e. the same for all customers.
 Maintenance costs are integral part of electricity selling price everywhere in the world, but most countries do not distinguish this item on the electricity bill.
 Amount of this fee is determined by ERA.
 The funds collected from this item in the account belong to the Montenegrin Electricity Distribution System of Montenegro (CEDIS), which is directly transmitted through the EPCG.

 32. Adjustment – if consumption is incorrectly calculated due to an error during meter reading or due to defect of meter, etc., adjustment will be made after customer's complaints and it will be given under item 32.